 - 1/4 tsp ground coriander

 - 8 oz heavy cream

 - Cilantro leaves, for garnish (optional, but attractive)

 Heat a large skillet over medium heat.
 Add olive oil and fry onions for about 1 minute.
 Add the chicken pieces and continue cooking for 5 to 6 minutes, or util chicken is entirely white on the outside.

 Add garlic and chili to the pan and stir to combine.
 Cook, stirring often, until everything is golden brown.
 (About another 3 minutes.)

 Add salt, turmeric, cumin and coriander.
 Stir well.
-Add tomato paste, curry powder and 8 o heavy cream.
+Add tomato paste, curry powder and 8 ounces heavy cream.
 Stir well to combine all flavors.